Just a few rules of thumb to work by;

 - As an addition to the previous, I can also handover the used memory cards to you.
 In this case I can’t use the pictures for my own promotion (unless you give them to me) and I can’t claim any copyright.
 If this is what you want, state that clearly so it will be in the quotation.
 This cannot be negotiated at the day of the shooting.

-You want something different?
+Or… Do you want something different?
 Let’s talk!